seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 Some seem to think that the cessation of consciousness occurs in an *arahant* only at the moment of his *parinibbāna*, at the end of his life span.
 But this is not the case.
-Very often, the deeper meanings of important *suttas* have been obliterated by the tendency to interpret the references to consciousness in such contexts as the final occurrence of consciousness in an *arahant's* life - *carimaka viññāṇa*.[^fn130]
+Very often, the deeper meanings of important suttas have been obliterated by the tendency to interpret the references to consciousness in such contexts as the final occurrence of consciousness in an *arahant's* life – *carimaka viññāṇa*.[^fn130]

 What is called the cessation of consciousness has a deeper sense here.
 It means